Skip Schumaker: Minor leagues

+Major leagues

-After spending the first two months of the season in Memphis, Schumaker made his major-league debut on June 8 against the Boston Red Sox at Busch Stadium.
+After spending the first two months of the season in with the Memphis Redbirds, Schumaker made his major-league debut on June 8 against the Boston Red Sox at Busch Stadium.
 Schumaker entered the game as a pinch-hitter for the pitcher, Chris Carpenter, and was struck out by David Wells.
 Schumaker remained with the club until June 14, failing to pick up a hit in five at-bats.

-On August 10, he was called back up to the Cardinals and picked up his first major-league hit two days later in a pinch-hit appearance against the Chicago Cubs.
+On August 10, Schumaker was called back up to the Cardinals and picked up his first major-league hit two days later in a pinch-hit appearance against the Chicago Cubs.
 On September 8, 2005, Schumaker went over into the stands and made a great catch.
-In 27 Major League games of 2005, Schumaker batted .250 with an RBI.
+In 2005, Schumaker batted .250 with one RBI over 27 games.

 Schumaker hit his first Major League home run on April 5, 2006, in a game against the Philadelphia Phillies.
 He played in 28 regular-season games in 2006 for St. Louis, but did not appear in the postseason.
 He would still receive his first career championship ring as the Cardinals bested the Detroit Tigers in five games of the 2006 World Series.

 Schumaker became a capable leadoff hitter and a strong defensive outfielder with an above-average arm.
 However, he has difficulty against left-handers; from 2007 to 2009, he had a .210 batting average, a .278 on-base percentage, and a .226 slugging percentage against them.
 He had six hits in seven at-bats against the New York Mets on July 26, the first Cardinal to do so since Terry Moore against the Boston Braves on September 5, 1935.
 Combined, Schumaker and his teammate, Albert Pujols, were the first pair of Cardinals to hit five or more hits each since Charlie Gelbert and Taylor Douthit against the Chicago Cubs on May 16, 1930.